Jzbonner/jzbonner/pwrshll-config/pwrshell-config.md

 ### Configuring Powershell
 This section will include details on how to configure powershell for a more intuitive visual experience.

+#### Important PowerShell Modules
+Provide a list of powershell modules that make working with PowerShell core intuitive.

 ### Automation with Powershell
 This section will include details on how to setup scripts with Powershell in order to automate everyday task.